FAQ

 - the dissolution of a Kapitalgesellschaft und Co.
 KG upon the resignation of all the partners.

 The registration information may not be entered by third parties.
 Accordingly, the registration is not transferred automatically to the new legal entity.
-This is contained in section 33 VerpackG (Packaging Act), pursuant to which third parties may not be appointed to undertake registration under section 9 VerpackG.
+This is contained in section 35 VerpackG (Packaging Act), pursuant to which third parties may not be appointed to undertake registration under section 9 VerpackG.
 The administrative act of registration is non-transferable.

 Yes, you are required to de-register with the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) without delay if the registered party is no longer a producer of packaging subject to system participation under the Verpackungsgesetz (Packaging Act).
-The administrative act of registration is ineffective pursuant to section 43 (2) VwVfG (Administrative Procedures Act) if the registered producer ceases to be registered.
 The ZSVR will delete the data from the Packaging Register published online, three years following the end of the year in which the registration terminates.

 It is not necessary to re-register when there is a new legal entity if the original legal personality of the producer is maintained.
 If no assets are transferred, and it is only the legal form that changes, the registration will remain current and the producer therefore does not need to re-register.
 This would be the case in particular in the following circumstances: